-I'll be around in the Facebook group for the next four weeks, until Sunday 23rd December, to answer questions and to celebrate your successful pitches and published pieces (or commiserate when it isn't going quite so well).
+I'll be around in the Facebook group for the next four weeks, until Sunday 12th January, to answer questions and to celebrate your successful pitches and published pieces (or commiserate when it isn't going quite so well).

-Each Wednesday during those weeks, I'll send out a quick email to give you any useful links or tips to help you go forward.
+Each Wednesday during those weeks, I'll send out a quick email to remind you about our group and to encourage you to come and share your progress with us.
 Of course, you can email me at any time as usual at ali@aliventures.com.